DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 }
 ```

-The next section is responsible for generating the prisma client
+The next section is responsible for generating the Prisma client

 ```js
 generator client {
   provider = "prisma-client-js"
 }
 ```

-Additionally on schema creation an erd diagram with the mermaid syntax should be created
+Additionally on schema creation, an erd diagram with the mermaid syntax should be created

 ```js
 generator erd {